Rensvandeschoot/Tutorials/R/Wambs-R-using-brms.md

 ### 6. Do the posterior distributions make substantive sense?

-We plot the posterior distributions and see if they are unimodel (one peak), if they are clearly centered around one value, if they give a realistic estimate and if they make substantive sense compared to the our prior believes (priors).
+We plot the posterior distributions and see if they are unimodel (one peak), if they are clearly centered around one value, if they give a realistic estimate and if they make substantive sense compared to our prior believes (priors).
 Here we plot the  posteriors of the regression coefficients.
 If you want you can also plot the mean and the 95% Posterior HPD Intervals.